Do you resent your husband because he seems to have an easier deal than you do.

 No life course we will choose will be perfectly fulfilling or perfectly fun.
 But that’s not really the point.
 It’s not about having fun as much as it is about living out our calling in life.
 And when we see it that way, our eyes go to God, rather than to ourselves or to our husbands.

-Now if the issue is more that your husband takes you for granted, or doesn’t seem to appreciate what you do around the house or with the kids, and isn’t involved at all, then you need my book, To Love, Honor and Vacuum: When you feel more like a maid than a wife and a mother.
+Now if the issue is more that your husband takes you for granted, or doesn’t seem to appreciate what you do around the house or with the kids, and isn’t involved at all, then that is a serious matter that needs to be addressed.
+I have written more on how to handle changing that dynamic here.

 But one route out of a lot of this resentment is to focus on two things: what you feel called to in life, and what you love about your marriage.